cmorten/net-framework-for-mac/README.md

 Please Note: Files make the assumption that they are being run on a Mac, and are very Mac specific.

+## Background

+It can be a pain point developing .NET applications on a Mac.
+The aim of this repo was to prove that the developer experience could be streamlined using modern tooling such as Docker.

+Largely based on the [https://github.com/StefanScherer/windows-docker-machine](https://github.com/StefanScherer/windows-docker-machine), as there is no point reinventing the wheel if someone has already done most of the legwork!

 ## Getting started

 Run `./init.sh` in the root directory.
 This will perform the following steps: